rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 # 1. Literature Review

+# 1. Literature Review

 ## 1.1 Climate-Responsive Generative Design

 The built environment is a major contributor to global carbon emissions, with early-stage design decisions playing a critical role in determining a building’s long-term energy performance and adaptability to future climates.
 Generative design has gained traction as a method for exploring complex form-function relationships through algorithmic techniques.
 Tools like Grasshopper, Ladybug, and Galapagos have enabled evolutionary design processes that optimize for parameters such as daylight, solar gains, and thermal comfort (Nguyen et al., 2014).

 However, many generative workflows still rely on fixed climate assumptions or single-objective optimization, lacking adaptability to future climate uncertainties.
 Attia et al. (2013) critique such approaches as being overly dependent on designer intuition or single-pass simulation, limiting their ability to support performance-informed exploration during conceptual stages.
+Recent work by Reinhart and Davila (2016) has emphasized the need for workflows that can incorporate climate change projections into early design phases.

 > **Key Insight**: While generative design methods are maturing, they often fail to address climate resilience and multi-objective trade-offs in a transparent, adaptable way.

-**References:**
+**References**
-- Nguyen, A.T., Reiter, S. & Rigo, P. (2014). *A review on simulation-based optimization methods applied to building performance analysis*. **Applied Energy**, 113, 1043–1058.
+- Nguyen, A.T., Reiter, S. & Rigo, P. (2014).
+A review on simulation-based optimization methods applied to building performance analysis. *Applied Energy*, 113, 1043–1058.
-- Attia, S., Hensen, J.L.M., Beltrán, L., & De Herde, A. (2013). *Simulation-based decision support tool for early building design*. **Automation in Construction**, 20, 108–125.
+- Attia, S., Hensen, J.L.M., Beltrán, L., & De Herde, A. (2013).
+Simulation-based decision support tool for early building design. *Automation in Construction*, 20, 108–125.
+- Reinhart, C.F., & Davila, C.C.
+(2016).
+Urban building energy modeling – A review of a nascent field. *Building and Environment*, 97, 196–202.

 ---